 Cricket Wireless offers some great payment options to help not only make things easier but to save you money too.
 If you decide to talk to a live representative to make payment then you'll need to pay a $3 fee which is why AutoPay is a great option.
 You won't be charged that fee if you either pay online each month or give over your credit card details to set up AutoPay.
 This will then take the money automatically so you don't need to worry about that hassle each month.
 If your deal is $40 per month or more then you will save $5 per month by using AutoPay.

 There are over 4,300 Cricket Wireless stores so you can always go in and chat face to face with someone if you have an issue.
 That said, the website is very user friendly and full of useful information.
 If that still leaves you scratching your head and you don't want to go in store then there is an online chat option as well as a toll free number you can call.
 Whatever way you get in contact, customer support is excellent.

 - BBB rating of A+

-The ConsumerAffairs rating is also low at one star from 167 reviews.
+The ConsumerAffairs (opens in new tab) rating is just over three stars from 442 reviews.
 Positives include affordability, worry-free use and customer care.
 Negatives include number porting issues, plan changing problems and own phone usage failures.

 Cricket Wireless is an affordable way to get unlimited talk, text and data on a good network with wide coverage and reliable stability.
 Thanks to the AT&T network supporting this MVNO you don't need to sacrifice quality to save money and to get out of a credit check contract.

 Plans are affordable with a few options although hotspot can cost you more.
 That said, talk, text and data to and from Mexico and Canada are free.
-Data is capped at 3Mbps for unlimited plans which explains the price savings.
+Data is capped at 8Mbps for most plans which explains the price savings.

 Customer service is excellent although there are numerous poor consumer reviews online.
 That said, on the whole, this is an excellent MVNO with a solid network.